getparked/GET-PARKED-2023/README.md

 ### Parking Lot Page

-*Chwlot1 is kind of the template with proper commenting and other parking lots are mostly copy pasta with different variables
+*Chwlot1 and HotWheels is kind of the template with proper commenting and other parking lots are mostly copy paste with different variables

 * The code imports the necessary packages and files for the application.